Skip to content

 Ergocalciferol comes from plants and is not converted to active vitamin D in the body very well.
 Cholecalciferol comes from animals and is the best form for increasing 25(OH)D. It’s also the form most researchers use.

 Of course, food and supplementation aren’t the only ways to raise vitamin D levels.
-Since the time of Adam and Eve, sun exposure has been our main supplier.
+Sun exposure is also our main supplier.

 In ancient Egypt, Greece, Rome, Babylon, and Persia, sunlight (heliotherapy) prevented and treated various medical conditions.